rebelsky/sams-assorted-musings-reflections/duke-tip-2016.md

 grade, already programs better than many of my students.
 But he thinks he wants to pursue music, since it calls to him.

-My middle son, who is just starting college, has no idea what he wants to do.
-He's talked about being a priest, a human rights lawyer, and a fireworks manufacturer, among other things.
-Of course, he's also talked about being a "trophy husband".
-So he really doesn't know, and it's okay that he's still exploring.
+Then there's my middle son, who is just starting college.
+He has no idea what he wants to do.
+He's talked about being a priest, a human rights lawyer, a fireworks manufacturer, and a baker, among other things.
+Of course, he's also talked about being a "trophy husband",  so he really doesn't know.
+It's okay that he's still exploring.
 I'll tell you that my oldest son originally thought he'd be a chemist, and I thought I'd be an archaeologist.
 Part of young adulthood is figuring out your passions.
 And that's my second recommendation for you: *Take the time to figure out what you are passionate about.*  You may not know that until midway through college, or beyond.

-And that leads to my third recommendation, *Don't focus on just one thing.*
+That leads to my third recommendation, *Don't focus on just one thing.*
 No matter what your primary passion is, you will do it better if you can draw on other skills, knowledge, and approaches.
 As a computer scientist, it's still important that I write well.
 I also draw upon things I learned in studio art as I do work.
 I'm a bit envious as I watch my children draw upon the cooperative skills they learned in team sports.
-Each thing you do can contribute to your success, so try a lot of different things.
+Each thing you do may lead to identifying a better direction for you.
+And each thing you do can contribute to your success.
+So try a lot of different things.

 Many of you worked very hard to get here.
 And I very much congratulate you on that; knowing how to work hard is an incredibly important skill.